Good till the last drop

 I always spend the last weekends of August on the lake with family, squeezing out every last drop of summer fun before we have to get the kids ready to head back to school.
-They're the kind of days where you simply lose track of just how many times you were in the lake -- 7 times, maybe 8?
+The last days of summer are the kind of days where you simply lose track of just how many times you were in the lake -- seven times, maybe eight?
 But who's counting?

 As enjoyable as swimming and paddling are, my favorite part of spending time by the water is in the early morning hours.
 I love getting up before everyone is awake and buzzing around; this is my special time to simply sit with a hot cup of coffee as I watch the fog slowly lift off the lake.
 I relish that sense of stillness, the calm before the storm of activity that the day ahead holds.
 But, recently, I've noticed something else during those early mornings on the dock -- the distinct smells and early colors of autumn are starting to pop up through our mountainous landscape.

 On the one hand, I feel heartbroken, like my summer crush is about to leave me.
 On the other hand, I remember that some things just get better as fall approaches in the Adirondacks.
 Not to mention the fact that pumpkin and apple cider donuts will soon be available at just about every turn, fall beers are about to hit the local taps, and ski season isn't too far off!
 So, here we go, it's time to accept the inevitable and get ready to gear up for some of the best that autumn has to offer.

 4 activities that get even better in the fall

 Just like a fine wine, some activities and attractions get better as summer ages into autumn.
 Go ahead and grab your extra layers for the early morning and evening hours, and come dig into these awesome fall activities.

 2. The Wild Center and Wild Walk